|

 United States

-The consumer price index rose 2.4% for the 12 months ending September, the smallest 12-month increase since February 2021.
-Core inflation slightly increased to 3.3% (annualized) in September.
-Consumers’ inflation expectations at the one-year horizon remain unchanged at 3.0%, while at the five-year horizon they rose to 2.9% from 2.8%, according to the September Survey of Consumer Expectations.
+The consumer price index rose 2.6% for the 12 months ending October, after rising 2.4% over the 12 months ending September.
+Core inflation slightly increased to 3.3% (annualized) in October.
+Consumers’ one-year-ahead inflation expectations at the one-year horizon dipped slightly to 2.9% (3.0% in September) and at the five-year horizon declined to 2.8 % from 2.9%, according to the September Survey of Consumer Expectations.

-Retail and food services sales for September (adjusted for seasonal variation and holiday and trading-day differences) were $714.4 billion—a 0.4% increase from the previous month.
-The consumer confidence index (Conference Board) fell in September to 98.7 from an upwardly revised 105.6 in August.
+Retail and food services sales for October (adjusted for seasonal variation and holiday and trading-day differences) were $718.9 billion—a 0.4% increase from September.
+The consumer confidence index (Conference Board) increased in October to 108.7, up from 99.2 in September.

 |